folio-org/folio-install/kubernetes-rancher/readme.md

 ### HA Postgres in Kubernetes/Rancher Notes:

-Currently testing out crunchy-postgres HA Kubernetes solution Running as a Kubernetes 'Stateful Set', with one primary and two replica pods.
-Replica pods are read-only For Postgres 'Service Discovery', created a 'Selector' type called ‘pg-folio’ that targets the master pgset-0 Postgres pod via a label
+Currently testing out crunchy-postgres HA Kubernetes solution<br/>
+Running as a Kubernetes 'Stateful Set', with one primary and two replica pods.
+Replica pods are read-only<br/>
+For Postgres 'Service Discovery', created a 'Selector' type called ‘pg-folio’ that targets the master pgset-0 Postgres pod via a label<br/>
-Using a 'Persistent Volume Claim' for Rancher Folio Project, which is a 10GB NFS share on our Netapp filer Not sure if we would run like this in Production yet, as we haven't load tested it.
-It is a possibility for those looking for a complete Kubernetes/Container solution and being actively developed out more
+Using a 'Persistent Volume Claim' for Rancher Folio Project, which is a 10GB NFS share on our Netapp filer<br/>
+Not sure if we would run like this in Production yet, as we haven't load tested it.
+It is a possibility for those looking for a complete Kubernetes/Container solution and being actively developed out more<br/>

 #### Crunchy-postgres Workload environment variables: